cs3216/cs3216.github.io/assignments/mobile/index.md

 ### Idea Generation

-> No charge for awesomeness!
+> The best way to predict the future is to create it.
 >
-> – Kungfu Panda
+> – Abraham Lincoln

 As an aspiring entrepreneur of CS3216, you have a mind full of big ideas eagerly waiting to see the light of day.
 After a long discussion with